jcteague/efate/packages/efate/README.md

 ####

 ### Features
-Efate provides a typesafe way to define and create your fixtures.
+efate provides a typesafe way to define and create your fixtures.
 You can create the fixtures for each test, each with unique but understandable values.
 You can also set specific values of fields of interest for the current test.

 ### Creating a fixture
 1. Use `createFixtureFactory` to get the function to build fixtures.
 This function is used for fixture extension.